-Istanbul retains a romantic allure for millions of tourists each year, ranking fifth in the most popular tourist cities in the entire world.
-Its evocative Byzantine-influenced skyline, filled with mosques, domes and spires makes for an enchanting scene when viewed from the Bosphorus or the Sea of Marmara.
+Istanbul has a romantic allure for millions of tourists each year, ranking in the top 10 for the most popular tourist cities in the world.
+Its Byzantine-influenced skyline, filled with mosques, domes and spires makes for an enchanting scene when viewed from the Bosphorus or the Sea of Marmara.

 Istanbul bridges two continents, providing a wonderful dual aspect both culturally and architecturally; the city is thoroughly cosmopolitan, whilst at the same time drawing from its rich Byzantine and Roman heritage.

 The majestic Bosphorus Bridge is a potent symbol of east meets west, and the Bosphorus Strait has some highly recommended boat trips, giving you a real sense of how Istanbul stands at an important cultural confluence.